-- 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle. - 4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 6.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 7.
+- 3) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 5.
+Adjust Sensitivity.
+Sensitivity allows you to calibrate how readily movement triggers the alarm.
+A higher value results in the more readily to triggers motion detection. - 6.
+Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human or vehicle.

+- 7. Set the arming schedule.
+Refer to Configure Arming Schedule for details. - 8.
 Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 8.
+Refer to Configure Alarm Linkage Action for details. - 9.
 Click Apply.